 Obesity usually results from a combination of causes and contributing factors including genetic, psychological, physical, metabolic, neurological, and hormonal impairments.
 We will look at some of these below:

-- Genetics: Recent research suggests that genetics contribute to 40-70% of obesity.
+Recent research suggests that genetics contribute to 40-70% of obesity.
 In fact, more than 400 genes have been discovered that are strongly associated with obesity.
 Therefore, the genes you inherit from your parents may affect the amount of body fat you store, where that fat is distributed, how efficiently your body converts food into energy, how your body regulates your appetite, and how your body burns calories during exercise.

-- Environment: Obesity tends to run in families, not just because of common genes, but also shared eating and activity habits.
+Obesity tends to run in families, not just because of common genes, but also shared eating and activity habits.
 This also means that if your friends and the people you live with are obese, you may also be overweight through shared lifestyles.
 Likewise, you may have similar access to healthy foods and safe places to walk or exercise.
 If you have a profession which requires you to sit and be at a computer all day, you are more likely to gain weight.
 This is because your sedentary job means it is easy to take in more calories than you burn through exercise and routine daily activities.

-- Medications: Medications such as some antidepressants, anti-seizure medications, diabetes medications, antipsychotic medications, steroids, and beta blockers have weight gain as a side effect.
+Medications such as some antidepressants, anti-seizure medications, diabetes medications, antipsychotic medications, steroids, and beta blockers have weight gain as a side effect.
 It is important to discuss with your doctor about potential side effects of your medications.

-- Other diseases: Obesity can sometimes be linked to a medical cause, such as Prader-Willi syndrome, Cushing’s syndrome and other conditions.
+Obesity can sometimes be linked to a medical cause, such as Prader-Willi syndrome, Cushing’s syndrome and other conditions.
 The symptoms of some medical conditions can also mean it is harder to exercise, such as with arthritis or muscular dystrophies, causing a build-up of excess body fat.
 Mental health disorders can also increase the risk for obesity due to side effects from medications to treat psychiatric illnesses and through changed behaviors.
 For example, you may reduce your sleep time and physical activity and have poor eating habits, all of which can contribute to the development of obesity.

-- Age: Obesity can occur at any age but as you get older, hormonal changes, reduced muscle mass, and a less active lifestyle can increase your risk of obesity.
+Obesity can occur at any age but as you get older, hormonal changes, reduced muscle mass, and a less active lifestyle can increase your risk of obesity.

 Various other factors can increase your risk of gaining too much weight: